Sahil-Scripts/PhishFree/README.md

-# 🛡️ PhishFree — Real-Time AI Phishing Detection & Prevention
+# 🛡️ PhishProto — Real-Time AI Phishing Detection & Prevention

 PhishFree is an **AI-powered real-time phishing-detection framework** that integrates text, image, and domain-graph intelligence with explainable browser-extension alerts.
 It combines **RoBERTa (LLM)** + **CLIP (CNN)** + **GraphSAGE (GNN)** + **LightGBM ensemble**, anchored to the blockchain for verification.